nerysjimenez/DoodlzApp/README.md

     Nerys Jimenez
     College of Saint Rose

-    Doodles app which allows users to finger paint with different colors.
+    Doodlz app is an Android app written in Java which allows users to finger paint with different colors.